-Many students reported the availability of essential facilities in their schools, such as separate functional toilets for boys and girls, working fans and lights in classrooms, clean drinking water, and adequate sports infrastructure.
-More than half of the students mentioned the presence of functional laboratories for Grade IX.
+Most of the students reported the availability of essential facilities in their schools, such as separate functional toilets for boys and girls, clean drinking water, adequate sports facilities, and working fans and lights in classrooms.
+Additionally, many students mentioned the presence of functional laboratories for Grade IX.
+These numbers show that progress has been made in meeting basic standards, but more work is needed to make sure all schools have these important facilities.